 First Strike Coins Not Proven

 First Strike Gold Eagles, Silver Eagles, and Gold Buffalos, despite being the most frequently promoted First Strike coins, have not yet proven themselves in the secondary coin market, which is to say there is not a strong resale market.
-First Strike coins are the present favorites of telemarketers.
 First Strike coins also are promoted by websites that push any and all “collectibles.”
-First Strike coins are promoted for one reason: First Strike coins generate greater profits for the sellers.
+First Strike coins are promoted for one reason: they generate greater profits for the sellers.

 There are genuine collector markets for items that once were everyday, common items.
 Old U.S. coins, stamps, and antique dolls are good examples.
 However, rarely – if ever – have new products been pushed as collectibles and they actually became collectibles.
 The success – or lack thereof – of Franklin Mint products developing collectible markets is a good example.